 Where to Eat in Holland?

-One of the best things to do in Holland is enjoy all the fabulous restaurants there are.
-From waterside dining to hip breweries Holland has it all.
+One of the best things to do in Holland is to enjoy all the fabulous restaurants there are.
+From waterside dining to hip breweries, Holland has it all.
 Here are a few of our favorites.

 - Seventy-Six: Modern American flair food with a unique menu and great wine selection.